 1. The iPhone is a smartphone created by Apple that was announced on January 9, 2007.
-The first demonstration of the iPhone was on January 29, 2007 at the Macworld Conference & Expo.
+The first demonstration of the iPhone was on January 29, 2007, at the Macworld Conference & Expo.
 The iPhone utilizes a touch screen, giving it features in addition to that of a regular cell phone such as an on-screen keyboard and the ability to search the Internet.
-Additionally, since the iPhone has an operating system (known as iOS) it can run millions of different software applications that are available through the Apple App store.
+Additionally, because the iPhone has an operating system (known as iOS) it can run millions of different software applications that are available through the Apple App store.

 Versions of the iPhone

-Below is a list of the versions of the iPhone since its inception with a brief summary of the new features and their respective release dates.
+Below is a list of the versions of the iPhone because its inception with a summary of the new features and their respective release dates.

-- iPhone 3G - The iPhone 3G was the first iPhone with 3G support; it was released June 19, 2009.
+- iPhone 3G - The iPhone 3G was the first iPhone with 3G support; it was released on June 19, 2009.

 - iPhone 4 and iPhone 4s - These two iPhones were released on June 24, 2010, and October 14, 2011, respectively.
 The iPhone 4s introduced the Siri voice assistant.

 - iPhone 5 and 5s - Both phones included an increase in screen size to 4-inches; the 5s also included a fingerprint reader.
 These two versions were released on September 21, 2012, and September 20, 2013, respectively.

 - iPhone 6 and iPhone 6s - The iPhone 6 saw a screen size increase to 4.7 and 5.5 inches on the "Plus" model.
 These two phones were released on September 19, 2014, and September 25, 2015, respectively.

 - iPhone 7 and 7 Plus - The iPhone 7 saw the removal of the traditional 3.5 mm headphone jack.
-It also included water resistance technology and improved performance with rear dual-camera included on 7 Plus.
+It also included water resistance technology, and improved performance with dual rear cameras on the 7 Plus.
 These two phones were released on September 16, 2016.

 - iPhone 8 and iPhone 8 Plus - The iPhone 8 included a glass back and the ability to charge wirelessly.
 These versions were released on September 22, 2017.